conikal/lang-vietnamese/README.md

 ### Installation

-Open terminal cd to your project path and type
+Open terminal on your server.
+Move to your project path and type

 ```
-composer require conikal/flarum-vietnamese
+composer require conikal/lang-vietnamese